A Walk in Sakurajima

 How to Get to Sakurajima

 As I mentioned, the ferry takes you to Sakurajima from Kagoshima port for only 15 minutes.
 Let’s get on a ferry and enjoy the short, but fun-filled journey!!

 Kagoshima City Aquarium

 This is the Kagoshima City Aquarium, located to next to Kagoshima port, which exhibits more than 500 kinds of sea creatures.
 Moreover, Kagoshima bay is abundant with nutrition which allows numerous sea species to inhabit in the sea.
 If you are lucky, you come to see a group of dolphins jumping on the surface of the sea.

-These are the noodle served by Yabukin ,a noodle shop on a ferry.
+These are the noodles served by Yabukin, a noodle shop on the ferry.
 Not only tourists but also commuters traveling between Sakurajima and Kagoshima city slurp hot noodles to fill their stomach.
-Toppings of noodles are Satsumaage , a deep-fried fish cake, chopped leak and Tenkasu, tempura flakes.
+Toppings of noodles are Satsumaage, a deep-fried fish cake, chopped leek and Tenkasu, tempura flakes.

 Hinoshima Megumikan Farmer’s Market and Restaurant

 As you can see, the exterior of this building built in the shape of Sakurajima.
 You can buy local products such as, fresh vegetables, a wide variety of souvenirs and some snacks to nibble.
 It also has a restaurant that serves delicious dishes using local specialties.
 This facility is located within 10-minute walk from a ferry port.

 Let me show you some unique products available only in this season.

 This is called Sakurajima daikon, or Sakurajima radish which weighs in average 10-20 kg (22-44 pounds).
 The biggest size of 31.1 kg (70 pounds) and 119cm of its circumference are registered as a world record in Guiness book.
 It has lots of moisture and is often cooked in a hot pot with other ingredients.

-This is called Sakurajima komikan, Sakurajima mandarine which is famous for its smallness.
-It is almost same size as an egg, about 4-5 cm.
-Small mandarins are processed into many products such as candy, jam, ice creams and udon noodles which you can eat in a restaurant.
+These are called Sakurajima komikan, the Sakurajima mandarin which is famous for its smallness.
+They are almost the same size as an egg, about 4-5 cm.
+Small mandarins are processed into many products such as candy, jam, ice cream, and even udon noodles which are served in restaurants.

 Foot Bath in Nagisa Park

 Next attraction is my favorite place where we can release stress from a hectic day, with panoramic views of Kagoshima bay and Sakurajima.